Esri/arcgis-maps-sdk-kotlin-samples/edit-features-using-feature-forms/README.md

     2. Retrieve the backing service feature table's geodatabase using `(featureForm.feature.featureTable as?
 ServiceFeatureTable)?.serviceGeodatabase`.
     3. Verify the service geodatabase can commit changes back to the service using `serviceGeodatabase.serviceInfo?.canUseServiceGeodatabaseApplyEdits`
     4. If apply edits are allowed, call `serviceGeodatabase.applyEdits()` to apply local edits to the online service.
+    5. If edits are not allowed on the `ServiceGeodatabase`, then apply edits to the `ServiceFeatureTable` using `(featureForm.feature.featureTable as?
+ServiceFeatureTable)?.applyEdits()`

 ## Relevant API